Skip to main content

 To establish the most advanced pharmaceutical research centre in Latvia and the Baltics that will provide scientific support to research groups of various profiles, as well as provide services for the development of new medicines for the pharmaceutical industry both locally and internationally.

-The Lab's long-term goal is to become an internationally recognized research center, with a primary focus on the research and development of pharmaceutical formulations and drug delivery systems for oral solid dosage forms, as well as the development of corresponding characterization methods.
+The Lab's long-term goal is to become an internationally recognized research centre, with a primary focus on the research and development of pharmaceutical formulations and drug delivery systems for oral solid dosage forms, as well as the development of corresponding characterization methods.
 Key research areas include:

 • improving bioavailability and pharmacokinetic properties of oral and topical drugs